cyrusimap/cyrus-imapd/doc/source/imap/features/event-notifications.rst

     this particular part of the documentation is pending the resolution of :task:`43`.

-:rfc:`5465` outlines an extension the IMAP NOTIFY extensions.
+:rfc:`5423` standardizes the emission of message store event notifications, and :rfc:`5465` outlines the IMAP NOTIFY extensions.

+.. versionadded:: 2.5.0

 Available Event Notifications
 =============================